 Woodbridge is a medium-sized town located in the state of New Jersey.
 With a population of 19,505 people and five constituent neighborhoods, Woodbridge is the 99th largest community in New Jersey.

-Woodbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodbridge is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Woodbridge who work in office and administrative support (13.79%), management occupations (11.08%), and sales jobs (8.76%).

 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Woodbridge are very well educated compared to the average community in the nation: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree.
+The population of Woodbridge is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree.

 The per capita income in Woodbridge in 2018 was $36,397, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,588 for a family of four.